CEHS-research/eBook_install/docs/01-Overview.md

 According to [R Studio](www.rstudio.com):

-> "R Markdown is a format that enables easy authoring of reproducible web reports from R. It combines the core syntax of Markdown (an easy-to-write *plain text* format for web content) with embedded *$R$ code chunks* that are run so their output can be included in the final document".
+> "$R Markdown$ is a format that enables easy authoring of reproducible web reports from $R$.
+It combines the core syntax of Markdown (an easy-to-write *plain text* format for web content) with embedded *$R$ code chunks* that are run so their output can be included in the final document".